 m. +353 85 8507289

-Both of the Design Directors are involved in education and teaching, and are interested in the development of new knowledge through inter-disciplinary exchanges.
+We are involved in research, education, and teaching, and are interested in the development of new knowledge through inter-disciplinary exchanges.
 We have contributed to a number of funded research proposals and acted as advisors to a number of private and public bodies, and have made presentations to a number of International Design Research panels that includes; the Mena-Norden Artistic Exchange Programme overseen by Arts Cabinet (UK), the Shandon Design Exchange Research Plan, and part of the Steering Committee for the successful Arts Council funded Engaging with Architecture Scheme (2013-2014) led by Cork City Council.
-The pratice has experience in working with both private and public clients, with projects that range from cultural, social, and educational buildings.
+The practice has experience in working with both private and public clients, with projects that range from cultural, social, and educational buildings.
 These include urban masterplans and regeneration projects, educational, health, and public buildings, to hospitality projects (café, bar, restaurant), to multi-residential and apartments projects, private houses and historic buildings, and to gallery installations, and exhibition design and curation.

 Jason O'Shaughnessy (Design Director)

 Jason is a qualified Architect (MRIAI) and completed his PhD in Architecture at the University of Edinburgh (2019).
 He has 20 years of experience having graduated with Distinction from the University of Edinburgh (1999) and from the Queens University with First Class Honours (1996) - where his work was nominated and exhibited for both the RIBA President's Silver and Bronze Medals.
 He is currently the Programme Director of the M.Arch Professional Programme at CCAE Cork Centre for Architectural Education (2011) and is the founder and Principal of Architecture 53seven (2000) and Co-Founder of DATUM Architecture Studio (2012).